Report the theft or loss of an artwork or valuable item to the Art Loss Register for registration on the database.

 Registration after a loss or a theft means that you will benefit from the ALR’s extensive worldwide checks on sales of valuable possessions.
 The widespread use by ALR investigators and law enforcement authorities throughout the world of the database maximises the chance that any attempt to sell your item will be discovered.
-Over 360,000 items per year which pass through public auctions, dealers and private sales are investigated.
+Over 360,000 searches are carried out each year on items prior to sale, on behalf of government and law enforcement, auction houses, art fairs, dealers, banks and lenders, museums and galleries, pawnbrokers and private individuals.